jupyter-incubator/contentmanagement/README.md

 jupyter nbextension enable --py jupyter_cms --sys-prefix
 ```

-Altenratively, the followign command both installs and enables the package
+Alternatively, the following command both installs and enables the package
 using `conda`.

 ```bash